Today is: Tuesday, April 25, 2017

 Biography: Walter R. Dahl

-Walter R. Dahl is senior partner in the Sacramento firm of Dahl & Dahl, Attorneys at Law, where he practices bankruptcy, creditor's rights, secured transactions and commercial law.
+Walter R. Dahl is the senior lawyer in the Sacramento firm of Dahl Law, Attorneys at Law, where he practices bankruptcy, creditor's rights, secured transactions and commercial law.
 A 1981 graduate of UCLA School of Law, Mr. Dahl is admitted to practice before all California state and federal courts, the 9th Circuit Court of Appeals, and the U.S. Supreme Court.
-Since 1998, Mr. Dahl has served as an Adjunct Professor at McGeorge School of Law, University of the Pacific, teaching both Personal Property Secured Transactions and Sales and Leases of Goods.
-Mr. Dahl holds an "AV" rating from the Martindale-Hubbell National Legal Directory and is a member of the Bankruptcy & Commercial Law Section of the Sacramento County Bar Association.
-Mr. Dahl is currently a member of the Executive Committee of the Sacramento Chapter of the Federal Bar Association, serving as the Bankruptcy Bar Liaison.
-He has a special interest in mediating real estate disputes, as he has owned and personally managed investment real property for over 30 years.
-Mr. Dahl's community activities include being an active member (and former President) of the Rotary Club of Sacramento, and serving as an auctioneer for a wide variety of charitable fund-raising events.
+Since 1998, Mr. Dahl has served as an Adjunct Professor at Pacific McGeorge School of Law, teaching Bankruptcy, Sales of Goods, and Personal Property Secured Transactions.
+Mr. Dahl holds an “AV” rating from the Martindale-Hubbell National Legal Directory and is a member of the Sacramento Chapter of the Federal Bar Association, the Bankruptcy & Commercial Law Section of the Sacramento County Bar Association, and the Sacramento Valley Bankruptcy Forum.
+He has a special interest in mediating real estate disputes, having owned and personally managed investment real property for over 30 years.
+Mr. Dahl is an active member of the Rotary Club of Sacramento, where he served as President in 2006-2007, and in demand as a auctioneer for a broad variety of charity and civic events.

 Biography: Bruce A. Emard